ckipp01/dotty-error-index/README.md

 Want to help?
 Feel free to try to reproduce any of these that aren't labeled with an X.

+  - [ ] 0002 EmptyCatchAndFinallyBlockID - See file for more details.
+I thought
+      this was fixed, but it's not.
   - [X] 0010 TopLevelImplicitClassID - Compiler won't emit this anymore since a top level class is treated as a def.
   - [X] 0014 TupleTooLongID - Legacy since tuples were limited to 22 before the